The new Elastic Cloud home page is here. Meet your new one-stop gateway to hosted and managed Elasticsearch:

 Elasticsearch Service on Microsoft Azure is now generally available!
 With the close of our public beta, we invite you to deploy production and non-production workloads to take advantage of all that Elasticsearch Service has to offer, including Elastic App Search, Elastic APM, Elastic SIEM, and more.

-To learn more, see our blog post.
+To learn more, check our blog post.

 We’ve made it easier to use our hosted offering in other ways, too: